backstitch/backstitch.github.io/_drafts/add_ons.md

 The backstitch widget allows you to embed your topic page content on your blog, company website, or anywhere else HTML is embeddable.
 It is a very simple, lightweight bit of code that can just be copied and pasted anywhere, without any further customization necessary.

-You can activate the Widget plugin by *clicking* on the **Widget** plugin in the availabe plugins window.
+You can activate the Widget plugin by *clicking* on the **Widget** plugin in the available plugins window.

 <div class="full zoomable"><img src="/images/plugins/widget_plugin_0.png"></div>